StayGoldCrypto/TREAL/TokenNomics.md

 **TREAL - Token Real State** aims to revolutionize the real estate market by leveraging blockchain technology to enable fractional ownership, secure lending, and transparent transactions.

----

-**TREAL - Token Real State for Training** aims to revolutionize the real estate market by leveraging blockchain technology to enable fractional ownership, secure lending, and transparent transactions.